How and why we want to promote remote working.

 - less or no commuting and a better work life balance

-- less congestion, air and noise pollution
+- less congestion, air and noise pollution in some areas

 - less traffic means more room for cyclists and walkers who have to travel to work

 - more job opportunities in out of town communities and access to an increased workforce for employers

 - economic and social benefits for the local high streets

 Will businesses have to change how they work?

 We would like to have 30% of Welsh workers working at or near to home.
 This is not a requirement on businesses and many have taken a proactive approach to the changes in working styles